$15 In Advance

 Jason Hou is a Beijing-based music producer, composer and sound designer.
 Jason is known for his iconic style of live performance utilizing the innovative MIDI controller AlphaSphere.
 Jason's musical style incorporates a wide variety of sonic inspirations while maintaining a strong sense of continuity.
 Jason is a founding member of 2nd Sense Audio, an audio software company in Beijing that developed the synthesizer plug-in WIGGLE, which received Innovation and Performance Awards from Computer Music magazine.
 He has most recently performed at Berghain in Berlin during the 19th CTM festival and at BMW Welt in Munich.

 Anum Awan is an interaction designer and new media artist, based in the Bay Area, who crafts mixed-reality experiences by blending physical and digital media based on queer, immigrant and non-western narratives.
-They were born and raised in Pakistan and came to the U.S. in 2008 to pursue a practice in art and design.
-They are a graduate of Massachusetts College of Art and Design and California College of the Arts and have shown work at SOMARTs, Mission Cultural Center for Latino Arts, Gray Area, and Joe Goode Annex.
+They are a graduate of Massachusetts College of Art and Design and CCA.
+They have exhibited at SOMARTs, Mission Cultural Center, Gray Area, Joe Goode Annex, and more.

 TELLURICS is an artist collective exploring a speculative post-human future using real-time performance, simulated virtual worlds and artificial intelligence.
 Depicting the eventuality of our techno-centric trajectory, their work poses ideas about what remains of technology in the far future of Earth.
 TELLURICS is led by Don Hanson and Harvey Moon.